-Recently Site 1001 CTO, Eric Hall, sat down with Builtworld's Walker Thisted to discuss the Site 1001's recent series A funding and plans for growth in 2017.
+Recently, Site 1001 CTO, Eric Hall, sat down with Builtworld's Walker Thisted to discuss the company's recent series A funding and plans for growth in 2017.
 Here's the video: Video courtesy of Builtworlds.

 One of Kansas City’s top corporations has led a $5 million investment round in a local tech firm that helps manage the torrents of paperwork associated with building maintenance and management.
 Kansas City-based JE Dunn led the Series A round in Site 1001, a software company that spun out of the construction giant to digitize and automate facilities maintenance and management.
 Kansas City-area based funds Flyover Capital, Tifec and Ward Ventures also were apart of the investment round, which will go toward building Site 1001’s engineering, sales and marketing efforts.
 Read the full story at Startlandnews.com »